metricly/metricly-docs/content/integrations/microsoft-azure/azure-installation.md

 Click Save button.

-You will get your Azure VMs on the Inventory page in few minutes.
+You will see your Azure VMs on the Inventory page after a few minutes.

 Don't forget to [enable Guest OS diagnostic (basic) metrics][2].